moneyadviceservice/frontend-code-standards/Readme.md

 #### Readability vs Compression
 We prefer readability over file-size savings when it comes to maintaining existing files.
 Plenty of whitespace is encouraged where appropriate.
 There is no need for any developer to purposefully compress HTML or CSS, nor obfuscate JavaScript.

-We will use server-side or build processes to automatically minify and gzip all static client-side files, such as CSS and JavaScript.
+All static client-side files, such as CSS and JavaScript, are automatically minified as part of the Ruby on Rails asset pipeline.

 ### Resetting through normalise.scss

 Not all projects require the same level of browser reset.
-However, we have settled on an amended version of the Normalise.scss reset by [Nicolas Gallagher](http://necolas.github.io/normalize.css/).
+However, we have settled on an amended version of the Normalise.scss reset by [Nicolas Gallagher](http://necolas.github.io/normalize.css/) which is automatically included as part of mas-assets (our gem containing shared client side assets).

 ## HTML Markup